Stonelinks/stonelinks.github.io/pages/projects/FIRST/index.md

 ![](/projects/FIRST/question-mark.png)

 Something awesome about FIRST is the role of mentors.
-They arn't there to design or build things for you, but to be a resource that can enable, advise and empower students to accomplish and learn amazing things.
+They aren't there to design or build things for you, but to be a resource that can enable, advise and empower students to accomplish and learn amazing things.
 At some point in my life, I'd really like to be a FIRST mentor so that I can get a taste of what this is like and inspire the next generation of young roboticists just like the mentors at Gilford inspired me.